The Ultimate Standalone H-Bridge DC Motor Driver

 • Motor Speed: [0 to 100%] Forward, [0 to 100%] Reverse

-To order a fully assembled PCB board (free shipping), please contact: info@wellcircuits.com
+To order a fully assembled PCB board with free shipping, contact info@wellcircuits.com.

-Figure 1 shows the schematic diagram of the standalone full-bridge DC motor driver.
-The circuit is divided into three main sections: the H-Bridge driver, the microcontroller, and the supply regulator.
+Figure 1 illustrates the schematic of the standalone full-bridge DC motor driver, comprising the H-Bridge driver, microcontroller, and supply regulator.

-Figure 3 shows the PCB layout of the device.
-It is a two-layer PCB, and all components are SMD, except for the connectors.
-This design makes the board compact and easy to integrate into various enclosures.
-Figure 4 shows the assembly drawings of the PCB.
+The PCB layout of the device is shown in Figure 3.
+It is a two-layer PCB with all SMD components, except for the connectors, making it compact and easy to integrate into enclosures.
+Assembly drawings of the PCB are illustrated in Figure 4.

 Figure 3